maxbeckers/php-yaml-parser/Readme.md

 ## Features

-- **YAML Support**: Support for the YAML 1.2 spec (not 100% supported)
-  - Includes merge key support (even though not defined in YAML 1.2 spec)
 - **Extensible Tag System**: Define and register custom tags with ease
 - **Anchor and Alias Support**: Automatic resolution of anchors and aliases
 - **Error Handling**: Detailed error messages with line and column information
+- **Merge Key Support**: Implements merge keys for mappings even though not defined in YAML 1.2

 ## Installation